 What The Fuss Is About

 Black hair varies from tightly coiled “nappy/kinky” hair to looser spirals in its natural state (the 3C to 4C spectrum primarily).
 Many people of African heritage choose to loosen their curl pattern with perms, jheri curl products and texturizers, or remove their curls and kinks altogether with relaxers.
+Others keep it permanently hidden beneath weaves, wigs and braids.
 The reasons behind this vary.
 On one end of the spectrum, many believe that it makes our hair texture more manageable and easier to detangle and style while others vehemently defend that it’s the only way our hair can be presentable, professional, tame or even beautiful.
 Let’s get real.
 Hair is trivial!
 It grows for one phase then sheds when the follicle has completed its cycle.
 Only our hair grooming and cutting practices or even our physical and mental health may prevent the strand from achieving maximum length during its growth phase.
-Thus, the way one chooses to wear one’s hair- straight, wavy, curly, coiled, whatever- should never be a politicized or even discriminatory feature but undeniably, it already is.
+Thus, the way one’s hair grows- straight, wavy, curly, coiled, whatever- should never be a politicized or even discriminatory feature but undeniably, it already is.

 Putting Black Hair In Context Historically